su-cs408/su-cs408.github.io/index.md

 ---

 # Annoucements
-- Office hours will start in the week of Oct.
-19
+- Office hours will start in 3rd week.

 # Lab Schedule